nmattei/cmps3160/_projects/project0/README.md

 	- `jupyter/datascience-notebook` tells docker which image to pull from the Docker Hub.
 The first time you do this, it will take a few minutes (go grab a drink) to download everything it needs.  **Note that the download is several gigs so you will want to be on a fast, i.e., school, network if possible.**
 - Once everything is initialized and the notebook starts, you can connect it to by opening your web browser and going to: http://localhost:8888/tree?token=279fb5e0fc0f240a90f913e7b9c9c068f36543a7d9544663  --- the `token` will be different for you.
 Look for it in the output of the command above.

+Some other trouble shooting notes for Docker:
+ - You can use the Docker GUI on Mac to start the notebooks as well - when you press run you'll need to enter in all the details for the container to make sure it works.
+ - If you are having trouble with the token you can try to start the notebook without a security token, however this is generally not recommended.
+Try the appending `start-notebook.sh --NotebookApp.token=''` to the above command.

 **Note:** You can just install Anaconda or Python3 yourself and develop there if you wish.
 However, you should ensure any code you run works on a Docker installation as described above.

 ## Python and Jupyter/IPython